raxvan/precompiler/docs/main.md

 var x = index + 1 + offset
 ```
 Arguments are a list of tokens (in this case `(A,B,C)`) that are taken from input tokens after the expanded define.
-Arguments are matched against the expected argument and the tokens that don't match are fed into identifiers that will can be used later on as argument (in the example arguments are A, B and C).
+Arguments are matched against the expected argument and the tokens that don't match are fed into identifiers that will be used later on as argument (in the example arguments are A, B and C).
 For example `(A)` will math any content delimited by `(` `)`.

 The tokens that are given for arguments are stored in a temporary define with the name of the argument name.